 The Triarchy supported the greens during the Dance of the Dragons.
 When the Daughters' War broke out, the Archon sent Racallio Ryndoon to control the Stepstones, but the rakish admiral claimed the islands for himself as King of the Narrow Sea.
 Once Lys and Myr made peace and began attacking Tyrosh, the Archon was forced to recall his forces from the Stepstones.

 The Archon allied with Racallio and the Sealord of Braavos to jointly rule the Stepstones.
 Lord Alyn's attack on the Braavosi ships caused the alliance's collapse, however.
 The Archon hired sellswords from Pentos to hold some of the islands, and Tyrosh gained much of the Disputed Lands once the war ended.
-The Archon sent his sister to attend the Maiden's Day Cattle Show.
+The Archon sent his sister to attend the Maiden's Day Ball.
 When Lysandro and Drazenko Rogare suddenly died during the Lysene Spring, the Archon was one of many possibilities suspected of assassinating them with Faceless Men.

 Alequo Adarys led the Band of Nine in conquering Tyrosh before the War of the Ninepenny Kings.
 After at least six years of rule, Alequo was poisoned by his queen and the Archon was restored to his position.

 A Game of Thrones